Platini says FIFA must now end his ban, but probe goes on

 The Swiss public prosecutor's office said Saturday that although no evidence had been found "so far" to bring charges against Platini, the investigation "is not completely over".

-The investigation concerns the activities of Blatter during his 17-year presidency of FIFA.
+The Swiss investigation concerns the activities of Blatter during his 17-year presidency of FIFA.

+"Mr. Platini was suspended for breaching the FIFA Code of Ethics.
+The decision was upheld by CAS (the Court of Arbitration for Sport), which confirmed the charges but reduced the length of the suspension," the statement said.

+"It has always been very clear to FIFA and CAS that Mr. Platini had never been the target of a criminal investigation in Switzerland."

-Platini, who was one of France's highest profile players before moving into football administration, told AFP he believed he was now in the clear.
+But Platini, who was one of France's highest-profile players before moving into football administration, told AFP he believed he was now in the clear.

 "My legal advisers will take all the necessary measures to ensure the FIFA suspension is lifted," he said.